 Commitment 3: Implement federally recognized national interoperability standards, policies, guidance, and practices for electronic health information; and adopt best practices, including those related to privacy and security.

 Galvez defined interoperability as the ability of a system to exchange electronic health information with and use electronic health information from other systems without special effort on the part of the user.
-All individuals, their families, and health care providers should be able to send, receive, find, and use electronic health information in a manner that is appropriate, secure, timely, and reliable to support the health and wellness of individuals through informed, shared decisionmaking.
+All individuals, their families, and health care providers should be able to send, receive, find, and use electronic health information in a manner that is appropriate, secure, timely, and reliable to support the health and wellness of individuals through informed, shared decision-making.
 Interoperability is critical to achieving health care reform.
 She noted that although exchange of information has increased, only 23% of U.S. hospitals are finding, sending, receiving and using data electronically.
 The roadmap establishes the following goals:

 2015–2017: Send, receive, find, and use priority data domains to improve health care quality and outcomes.